 The workers’ compensation benefits cap is updated every July.
-As of July 2017, that weekly cap is still $575 per week.
-Depending on the details of your injuries, you may be able to receive this benefit for up to 400 weeks—or until you reach “maximum medical improvement,” if it happens sooner.
+The weekly cap still floats around $675 per week.
+Depending on the details of your injuries, you may be able to receive this benefit for up to 400 weeks, or until you reach “maximum medical improvement,” if it happens sooner.

-Maximum medical improvement means a doctor has determined your injury or condition has improved as much as it can through treatment.
-When this happens, you would then be evaluated for a possible permanent disability.
+Maximum medical improvement means a doctor has determined your injury or condition has improved as much as possible through treatment.
+You would then be evaluated for a possible permanent disability when this happens.

 to find a John Foy office near you

-Total temporary disability benefits are not the only type of benefits you can receive through workers comp.
-If you are still able to work after your injury because are earning less than you normally would, you may be eligible for temporary partial disability.
+Total temporary disability benefits are not the only type of benefits you can receive through workers’ comp.
+For example, if you can still work after your injury because you are earning less than you normally would, you may be eligible for temporary partial disability.

 - Before the injury, you made an average of $500 per week.

-- But your injury now prevents you from doing certain types of work, so you are earning an average of $200 per week.
+- But your injury now prevents you from doing certain types of work, so you earn an average of $200 per week.

 - The difference is $300 per week.
 With temporary partial disability benefits, you would receive two-thirds of that difference, which is $200.

-The Georgia weekly cap for temporary partial benefits is $383 per week (as of July 2017).
-You might be able to receive those benefits until you’ve reached maximum medical improvement or until 350 weeks have passed—whichever occurs first.
+The Georgia weekly cap for temporary partial benefits is around $383 per week, although this number does change yearly and fluctuates depending on your situation.
+Therefore, you might be able to receive those benefits until you’ve reached maximum medical improvement or until 350 weeks have passed, whichever occurs first.

-If the doctor finds you do have a total and permanent disability, there won’t be an end to the payments you receive (like with temporary disability benefits).
-You’ll receive weekly payments for the rest of your life at the same rate.
+If the doctor finds you do have a total and permanent disability, there won’t be an end to the payments you receive, like with temporary disability benefits.
+Instead, you’ll receive weekly payments for the rest of your life at the same rate.

-Injuries that qualify as permanent total disabilities are extreme, such as loss of limb or loss of sight.
+Injuries that qualify as total permanent disabilities (TPD) are extreme, such as limb loss or sight loss.
 What qualifies can also depend on your former career field and the actions you are now unable to perform.

 Permanent Partial Disability

 The other type of permanent disability (and the most common workers’ comp case) is a permanent partial disability.
 This means a worker can no longer perform their job at full capacity.
-They are permanently impaired, and will receive benefits for it, but the disability is partial and they can still perform some work.
+Therefore, they are permanently impaired and will receive benefits, but the disability is partial, and they can still perform some work.

 How to Apply for Total Temporary Disability Benefits

-Workers compensation was set up specifically to protect the rights of injured workers and help them if they are hurt on the job.
-Therefore, you are entitled to access to these benefits as soon as you start working with your employer.
-This includes disability benefits if you can’t work as well as reimbursement for medical costs.
+Workers’ compensation was set up expressly to protect the rights of injured workers and help them if they get hurt on the job.
+Therefore, you are entitled to access these benefits as soon as you start working with your employer.
+This includes disability benefits if you can’t work and reimbursement for medical costs.

 - You’ll need to tell your employer about your injury within 30 days.
 We recommend doing it as soon as possible.

-The insurance company providing your employer’s workers comp policy can look for ways to pay out less than you deserve, such as unfairly denying or delaying your case.
-Sometimes doctors can even clear employees to work far before they’re ready.
-It’s best to work with a professional who understands the rules and regulations around workers comp benefits and what you’re eligible to receive.
+Sometimes, doctors can even clear employees to work far before they’re ready.
+It’s best to work with a professional who understands the rules and regulations around workers’ compensation benefits and what you’re eligible to receive.

 For a free legal consultation, call 404-400-4000